isottellina/factory/README.md

 ## Troubleshooting
 This project was tested on Linux, and compatibility is not guaranteed for other platforms.

 However, issues running this program are probably due to PySide6 or Shiboken6 (from the Qt for Python project).
 You can read instructions on how to build it on different platforms here: https://doc.qt.io/qtforpython/gettingstarted.html

+Despite using qt6, this project can run on systems on which it is not available (i.e. Debian stable).
+However, you might need to install libraries, of which we can't provide a complete list.
+The environment variable QT_DEBUG_PLUGINS might be useful for this, since it will print out which libraries Qt can't load.

+You can also find a version using Qt5 on the qt5 branch.

 ## Contributing
 Pull requests are welcome.
 In terms of code-style, this project uses black, isort, mypy and flake8.